gerryjackson/Forth-sprintf/README.md

 Exception codes may be changed if they clash with user error codes.

-These are Forth `VALUE`s and may be set to other values in a user program instead of changing the `sprintf.fth` source file e.g.
+These are Forth `VALUEs` and may be set to other values in a user program instead of changing the `sprintf.fth` source file e.g.
   `10 to MAX-PRECISION`

 ## Portability